Europe's woes weigh on Club Med bookings

 PARIS (Reuters) - Holiday firm Club Mediterranee said European bookings fell in the past four weeks and warned profits at its resorts would miss expectations this year as the region’s debt crisis meant fewer consumers planned summer holidays.

-Club Med, which has recast itself as a higher-end holiday operator, reported higher first-half profits helped by demand for its up-market vacation resorts and a good skiing season.
+Club Med CMIP.PA, which has recast itself as a higher-end holiday operator, reported higher first-half profits helped by demand for its up-market vacation resorts and a good skiing season.

+Its shares fell 5 percent as investors worried over a fragile outlook for the second half and some analysts prepared to cut their estimates for the full year.

 Club Med operates 75 resorts in 40 countries, ranging from Caribbean beach villages to Alpine ski locations.

-Club Med also cut debt thanks to higher cash in the first half and if it continues to make progress on results for the year, it will be able to pay a dividend for 2012, he said.

-Club Med shares fell 5 percent as investors worried over a fragile outlook for the second half.
-By 1147 GMT, the shares had trimmed losses to 1.27 percent.
+“Club Med again improved its earnings for the first half 2012 amid deteriorating markets in Europe,” Chief Executive Henri Giscard d‘Estaing said in a statement.

-With a market value of 420 million euros, the group competes with global hoteliers such as Intercontinental and Accor.
-It also competes with tour operators such as global leader TUI Travel and Thomas Cook.
+With a market value of 420 million euros, the group competes with global hoteliers such as Intercontinental (IHG.L) and Accor (ACCP.PA).
+It also competes with tour operators such as global leader TUI Travel TT.L and Thomas Cook (TCG.L).

 Bookings over the past four weeks fell 2.7 percent in Europe, but rose 1.5 percent in America and 2.5 percent in Asia.